-SEC denies Chicago Stock Exchange sale to China-based investors
+SEC blocks Chicago Stock Exchange sale to China-based investors

 “We must continue to be vigilant, with thorough oversight, to prevent the highly-coordinated and strategic efforts of the Communist Chinese government to threaten our national security through malicious business investments.”

-CHX is a niche player in the industry, handingly just 0.5 percent of U.S. equities trades.
+CHX is a niche player in the industry, handling just 0.5 percent of U.S. equities trades.

 The acquisition, which was proposed in February 2016 and worth around $25 million, was led by Chongqing Casin Enterprise Group, a privately held company that invests in real estate development and financial holdings.